SAKryukov/vscode-extensible-markdown/docs/index.md

 * File include declaration
 * Table of Contents (TOC) tag
 * Exclude from TOC tag

-In addition to these syntactic extensions, version 5.0.0 introduces two new TOC features enabled through configuration options, without any addition to the Markdown syntax.
-The rendering of list items of the TOC can be defined for the whole document, or separately per level of TOC.
-This way, the choice between `ul` (default) or `ul` list element can be done globally or per TOC level.
-Also, each of these elements can be given a global or level-dependent set of HTML *attributes*.
-One of the uses of these attributes is setting the attribute `class`.
-However, attributes are not limited to the classes.
-The possibility of adding arbitrary attributes is very important for the not-uncommon situation where the document hosting does not provide access to CSS.
-Instead, the inline `style` attribute can solve the problem.
-The configuration setting for these is described [below](#heading.extensible-markdown-converter-extension-options).

 By default, both elements use *pseudo-link* form based on Markdown *link* syntax.
 They take the form: `{&#123;d=some-ID}`.
 The user can create/modify "settings.json" to describe any other suitable syntax, which is done in the Regular Expression form.